Scheduled Printing: How to Print Files on Schedule with FolderMill Service

 Now FolderMill service is configured so that it starts real-time processing of files at 6 PM and stops working at 9 AM every day.

-You can test in advance whether everything is set correctly.
-Open FolderMill Control Panel (FolderMill processing should be stopped).
-Switch to Task Scheduler, select the sc start FolderMillService Action and click "Run" on the right menu to make a test run.
+To ensure that everything is set up correctly, you can run a test in advance.
+First, open the FolderMill Control Panel (make sure that FolderMill processing is stopped).
+Next, switch to the Task Scheduler and select the sc start FolderMillService action.
+Then, click "Run" on the right menu of Task Scheduler to perform a test run.
 You will see the task running: FolderMill's windmill will start rotating, and the status will change to "FolderMill is running" on the program's Control Panel.
-You can also open the FolderMill Control Panel right before the scheduled trigger should work and check the windmill rotation.
+Likewise, the sc stop FolderMill service should stop the windmill rotation.
+That would mean that everything is set up correctly.

 FolderMill can also work as a regular desktop application.
 Take the same steps as described above but select FolderMill Processor.exe to start or stop.